bio-ontology-research-group/mowl/README.md

+# Machine Learning with Ontologies
-# Library and tool for machine learning with OWL ontologies
+## Library and tool for machine learning with OWL ontologies